-Test library for taking screenshots on the machine where tests are run.
+Library for taking screenshots on the machine where tests are executed.

-Notice that successfully taking screenshots requires tests to be run with a physical or virtual display.
+Taking the actual screenshot requires a suitable tool or module that may need to be installed separately.
+Taking screenshots also requires tests to be run with a physical or virtual display.

 - Where screenshots are saved

-How screenshots are taken when using Python depends on the operating system.
+How screenshots are taken depends on the operating system.
 On OSX screenshots are taken using the built-in

 screencapture utility.
 On other operating systems you need to have one of the following tools or Python modules installed.
 You can specify the tool/module to use when importing the library.
 If no tool or module is specified, the first one found will be used.

 - wxPython :: http://wxpython.org :: Generic Python GUI toolkit.